CoderZ2/nginx-load-balancer-example/README.md

-# Example for nginx load balancer
+# Example for nginx load balancer to reduce server traffic

 ### Clone the project